MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

      > In this command, \<*newuser*> represents the user name of the new user.

 1. Right-click the new folder, and then select **Properties** > **Security** > **Advanced** > **Owner**.
 Verify that the folder owner is the Administrators group.
 1. Set the permissions as described in the following table and figure.
-Remove permissions for any groups and accounts that are not listed here.
+Remove permissions for any groups and accounts that aren't listed here.

    |User Account |Permission |Applies to |
    | --- | --- | --- |